Baltimore City Elementary School Teacher Wyatt Oroke Named 2020-21 Maryland Teacher Of The Year

-BALTIMORE (WJZ) — Wyatt Oroke, a teacher at City Springs Elementary School in Baltimore City, was named the 2020-21 Maryland Teacher of the Year.
+BALTIMORE (WJZ) — Wyatt Oroke, a teacher at City Springs Elementary School in Baltimore City, has been named the 2020-21 Maryland Teacher of the Year.

 He has received recognition for his teaching including awards from Johns Hopkins University, the Maryland State Senate, the Baltimore Orioles, as well as talk show host Ellen DeGeneres.